droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/alert.jpg">

 As you adjust to the rigors of college life, you may struggle a bit in your classes and benefit from working with a professional on your organization, motivation, and stress level.
-If I observe that you are struggling with this course early in the semester then I may file an "Academic Alert" about you.
+If I observe early in the semester that you are struggling with this course then I may file an "Academic Alert" about you.
 If this happens, you will receive an e-mail from me that explains steps that you can take to improve your performance in the class.
-We can certainly also meet to further discuss these steps.
-In addition, our Academic Success Coordinator, Gina Kirsten, will receive the alert and will likely reach out to you to set up a time to further discuss ways to improve in the class.
-Academic Alerts are not punitive, they are simply an attempt to help you get back on track in this class as soon as possible.
+Our Academic Success Coordinator, Gina Kirsten, will receive the alert and will likely also reach out to you to set up a time to further discuss ways to improve in the class. **Academic Alerts are not punitive**, they are simply an attempt to help you get back on track in this class as soon as possible.

 ----

 ## Grading

 <img class="img-right" src="../img/grading.jpg">
-You will have several opportunities, each described below, to show what you have learned in this course.
+You will have the opportunities described below to show what you have learned in this course.
 An overall grade will be computed from these items as shown in the <a href="#overall-grade">Overall Grade section</a> further below.

 ### Preparation Checks
-You will be asked to prepare for each class period by reading the reading and watching the videos for the module indicated on the [Dates page](Dates-Current){:target="_blank"} and announced at the end of the previous class period.
+You should prepare for each class period by reading the reading and watching the videos for the module indicated on the [Dates page](Dates-Current){:target="_blank"} and announced at the end of the previous class period.
 A preparation guide is provided for each module to help you identify key concepts in the reading and videos ([here's an example](../modules/FoundationalDefns_Prep.html){:target="_blank"}).
 You should prepare your own **hand-written**[^1] answers or notes to each question on the preparation guide.
 A "preparation check", for which you can use your hand-written notes but no other resources, will be administered during the first 8 minutes of every class period. **Preparation checks not completed in the first 8 minutes of class cannot be made up.
 Preparation checks taken from outside of the classroom will not be accepted.**

 **If you meet with me in my office before the end of the second week of class**, your lowest four preparation check grades will be excluded when computing your final grade.

 ### Homework

 <img class="img-right" src="../img/homework.png">
 Each day you will be required to turn in work on the exercises from the previous class period.
-Most of this work will likely be completed in class by most of you, as long as you remained focused and asked for help in class.
-However, some of you may need to work outside of class or seek additional help from me or the tutors to complete all of this work.
+As long as you are focused and ask for help then most of this work will be completed during class.
+However, you may need to work outside of class or seek additional help from me or the tutors to complete all of this work.
+You are allowed to work with other students on exercises, but substantial copying of the work of others does not lead to learning and will not be accepted.
 The homework you turn in will be graded based on "completeness" according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">